cran/ggstatsplot/README.md

   package = "wesanderson",
   palette = "Royal1"
 )
-#> Note: Results from faceted one-sample proportion tests:
+#> Note: Results from one-sample proportion tests for each
+#>       level of the variable 2nd survey testing for equal
+#>       proportions of the variable 1st survey.
 #> # A tibble: 2 x 7
 #>   condition  Approve Disapprove `Chi-squared`    df `p-value` significance
 #>   <fct>      <chr>   <chr>              <dbl> <dbl>     <dbl> <chr>